knpwrs/react-fp-starter/README.md

 practices for functional programming by automatically running your tests in parallel.
 Code coverage reports are generated using [`nyc`].
 React components are tested using [snapshots][ava-snapshots].
-To run tests and generate coverage reports, use `npm test`.
-To run tests continually while you code run `npm run test:watch`.
+To run tests and generate coverage reports, use `yarn test`.
+To run tests continually while you code run `yarn run test:watch`.

 ### Linting with [`eslint`] and [`eslint-config-airbnb`]